|CRDAMC Homepage | CRDAMC Library Phone #: (254) 288-8366 | CRDAMC Library Fax #: (254) 288-8368|

 Lymph nodes are found throughout the body.
 They are part of the body’s immune system.
 These nodes help fight infection by producing special white blood cells.
 They also work by trapping bacteria, viruses, and cancer cells.
 Normally, lymph nodes cannot be felt unless they are swollen.
 Infection, usually by a virus, is the most common cause of lymph node swelling.
 Other causes include bacterial infection and cancer.

-With this type of biopsy, the doctor removes and examines all or part of a lymph node.
+With this type of biopsy, the doctor removes all or part of a lymph node so it can be further examined.

 Reasons for Procedure TOP